DerGoogler/MMRL/README.md

 # Summary

-Introducing Magisk Module Repo Loader (MMRL) - the ultimate module manager for Magisk and KernelSU on Android.
+Introducing Magisk Module Repo Loader (MMRL) - the ultimate module manager for Magisk, KernelSU and APatch on Android.
 This highly configurable app allows users to manage modules effortlessly, all while being completely free of ads.

 # Requirements